aldopando/BellabeatCaseStudy/README.md

 Problems and limitations with the data:

 - **Small sample size:**  This dataset has a sample size of 30 users.
 The market of people using wearable devices is huge (80 million just in USA) and growing each year.
-This can be a limitation to get an accurate result of the sample that fairly represents the entire population.
+This can be a limitation to get an reliable result of the sample that fairly represents the entire population.
 - **Out of date**: The data was generated since 2016, making it more irrelevant due to  the analysis is being conducted in 2025.
 - **Limited period of time:** This period of time might be a limitation to track any change in user's routine, which is essential to identify outliers and have a more complete representation of patterns and tends people have in their wellness and daily activity.
 - **Possible biased sample:** The sample may not be a fair representation of the population.
 We don't have accessibility to details about how participants were eligible to the survey.
-- **Lack of demographic data**: Age and gender are not specified, this is essential information because Bellabeat products are targeted to women.
+- **Lack of demographic data**: Age and gender are not specified.
+This is essential information because Bellabeat products are targeted to women and because demographic data can help us to accurately categorize groups during the analysis.
 - **Lack of reproductive health data**: Bellabeat tracks reproductive data such as menstrual cycle, pregnancy and fertility.
 Nevertheless, this dataset doesn't contain any information about these type of metrics.

-Possible missing data or inconsistencies: Must be checked during processing.
+Possible incomplete data or inconsistencies: Must be checked during processing.

 ## Process